 People browse the internet and search for things every day.
 According to GlobalWebIndex, 60% of the world’s population has access to the internet.
 And did you know that 53% of B2B and B2C website traffic comes from organic search?
 That means more than half of your website traffic could come from search engines like Google.
 So you need to optimize your website for search engines to get website traffic.

-That’s why we’ve written this beginner’s guide to help you get started with SEO for your site.
-The article covers the fundamental aspects of SEO, so read on to learn more about:
+That’s why we’ve written this beginner’s guide to help you get started with SEO for and content marketing your site.
+So, let’s dive in and unlock the power of SEO for your online success.

 Implementing an SEO strategy is essential because organic traffic makes up a significant percentage of search engine traffic.
 And organic traffic is the best kind of website traffic as you don’t have to spend money to get visitors to your site.
 Next to that, 75% of searchers click on the results from only the first page of the SERPs.
 If your website appears on the first page for a query, you may receive the majority of clicks and traffic.